Modcrab/Brew_With_A_View/README.md

 - If you are looking for my changes inside .ws or .as files, search for "modcrab".
 - Mod ID Space: 13425894

+### Changelog
+#### 1.1
+- Hotfix to improve folder structure.
+Thank you to ElementaryLewis for pointing this out.
+#### 1.2
+- Added Russian translation.
+Thank you to Arkwulf for this.
+- Added Hungarian translation.
+Thank you to Gergo900410 for this.
+- Default to English for unlocalized languages in order to fix empty button prompts.
+Thank you to RovanFrost for pointing this out.
+#### 1.3
+- Prevented the HUD reappearing between the Radial Menu/Alchemy/other menus closing, and the overlayed Meditation menu opening.
+- Pressing N during meditation will now function like pressing Escape.
+- Added a confirmation screen when switching tabs in the menu, before starting meditation.
+This prevents accidently starting meditation and it kicking you out of the menu.
+- Fixed the mouse cursor snapping to the centre of the screen when opening another menu during meditation.
+- Fixed the game not properly pausing whilst resting in Corvo Bianco.

 ### Permissions
 - MIT Licence.
 Feel free to do whatever you like, I only ask that you credit me as the original author.